Protection of your privacy

 If you believe on reasonable grounds that you have been or are likely to be a victim of fraud, you can request CRB not to use or disclose credit reporting information about you.
 In addition, you can request the CRB not to use your credit reporting information for the purposes of pre-screening of direct marketing by a credit provider.

-Some of our contractors to whom the credit information in our customer database may be disclosed are located overseas, including in India, New Zealand, The Philippines, Fiji and the US.
+Some of our contractors to whom the identification information in our customer database may be disclosed are located overseas, including in India, New Zealand, China, Hong Kong, Singapore, Malaysia, the Philippines, UK, the European Union, South Africa and the US.

 If you don't become our customer, your identification information will be held in our quotes database until such time as it is destroyed.

-If, after reasonable follow up, you do not pay any outstanding amounts owed by you to us EA Services may supply to the CRB with this information along with relevant personal information.
+If, after reasonable follow up, you do not pay any outstanding amounts owed by you to us EA Services may supply the CRB with this information along with relevant personal information.
 This may include: